We are a 5 acre Regenerative,

 We grow and eat produce according to its natural cycle within the Texas climate for the tastiest and healthiest harvest.

-As a small farm contending with weather, pests, seed problems, and not least of all ourselves, not all crops are available at any given time.
+As a small farm contending with weather, pests, seed problems, etc, not all crops are available at any given time.

 Keep in mind this list isn’t comprehensive, and we offer several varietals of lots of the produce listed; seasons and the weather are also not in our control, so this is a generalization of what is typical.

 November through end of April: